 For the technically curious, the “WD” in WD-40 stands for Water Displacement.
 In 1953, a small company called Rocket Chemical Company embarked on developing rust-prevention solvents and degreasers for the aerospace industry.
 After 40 attempts, scientists perfected the water displacing formula, giving the product its surname of “40.”
 That formula is still in use today.

-The product inside that iconic blue and yellow can is held to a lofty standard of quality, which is regarded as the key to the company’s enduring success.
-In a recent video, several staff members at WD-40 shared their thoughts on why quality is the company’s number one priority.
+The solution inside that iconic blue and yellow can is held to a lofty standard of quality, which is regarded as the key to the company’s enduring success.
+In a recent video, several team members at WD-40 Company shared their thoughts on why quality is the company’s number one priority.

-“Quality is not a word; quality is a way of being at WD-40 company,” said Garry Ridge, CEO at WD-40.
+“Quality is not a word; quality is a way of being at WD-40 Company,” said Garry Ridge, chairman and CEO at WD-40 Company.
 Ridge explained that the quality-first posture is the company’s way of keeping its promise to end users — every time the product is used, it will invariably deliver the results customers have come to expect.

 WD-40 is effectively removing rust and corrosion and silencing squeaks in 176 countries.
-That said, WD-40 products are manufactured by a geographically dispersed group of contract manufacturing organizations (CMOs) in China, Australia, South Korea, the United Kingdom, Europe and Latin America.
-Under these circumstances, ensuring that every drop of product meets the WD-40’s specifications and high standards of quality can be a tall order.
+That said, WD-40 Company's products are manufactured by a geographically dispersed group of contract manufacturing organizations (CMOs) in China, Australia, South Korea, the United Kingdom, Europe and Latin America.
+Under these circumstances, ensuring that every drop of product meets the WD-40 Company’s specifications and high standards of quality can be a tall order.

-“When working with contract manufacturers, it's important that WD‑40 staff and the contract manufacturers are on the same page when it comes to how to make the product, what goes into the product, and what must not go into the product,” said Jeff Cole, director of operations.
+“When working with contract manufacturers, it's important that the WD‑40 Company team and the contract manufacturers are on the same page when it comes to how to make the product, what goes into the product, and what must not go into the product,” said Jeff Cole, vice president of operations.
 “Cost is super important, but we will certainly take on extra costs if quality is in jeopardy.”

 Overseeing the many moving parts and supply chains functioning in a variety of countries presented some challenges to the company’s ability to maintain its standards of quality.
 One issue involved guaranteeing consistency.
 The CMOs all have differing cultures, environments and manufacturing techniques.
 Still, the level of quality must be equal across the board.